I knew I was ready to switch to LED grow lights, but I had no idea which ones.

 The PhytoMAX-2 600 will give you the best results in its class, thanks to the 5 watt diodes and Black Dog's great heat management.
 You'll get better growth, higher yields and a shorter grow cycle.

 The big drawback for some is the lack of control over the spectrum.
 This light doesn't even have a switch for separate veg and bloom modes.
 For me, this was a positive, since it means a shorter grow cycle.

 The lack of UVB light may be an issue for some people as well.
-Personally, I'm not convinced that UV-B light makes that big of a difference, but even if it does, you can always just buy separate bulbs.
+Personally, I'm not convinced that UV-B light makes that big of a difference, but even if it does, you can always just buy separate UV bulbs.

 If you don't mind the lack of UVB light and don't care about having control over the spectrum, then this is the best light out there.

 If a customizable spectrum is important to you, your decision becomes more difficult.
-This is a better light in terms of performance, but the Kind K5 line has a fully customizable spectrum.
-The Cirrus T500 matches the Black Dog in performance and also has a customizable spectrum, but it costs more.
+This is a far superior light in terms of performance, but the Kind K5 line has a fully customizable spectrum.
+The Cirrus T500 is close to the Black Dog in performance and also has a customizable spectrum, but it costs well over $2000.

 Check out the product page or simply